CestL/MSSorteos/README.md

 # MSSorteos
- web app for lottery and raffles.
+ web app for lottery and raffles